 * * *

-About Jessica Lauren Walton: Jessica is a communications strategist, video producer, and writer in the U.S. defense industry.
+About Jessica Lauren Walton: Jessica is a communications strategist, video producer, and writer in the U.S. defense sector.
 She has written articles on a range of security and mental health topics and conducted interviews with military leadership, psychologists, filmmakers, CIA officers, journalists, and more.
 Jessica recently completed her memoir about her experience as an American woman struggling with mental illness while trying to get into Israeli intelligence.